Plăieșii de Jos: History

 The villages were part of the Székely Land region of the historical Transylvania province.
 They belonged to Csíkszék district.
 In 1850, they became part of the Udvarhely military region.
 After the administrative reform of Transylvania in 1876, they fell within the Csík County in the Kingdom of Hungary.
-After the Treaty of Trianon of 1920, they became part of Romania and fell within Ciuc County during the interwar period.
-In 1940, the second Vienna Award granted the Northern Transylvania to Hungary and the villages were held by Hungary until 1944.
-After Soviet occupation, the Romanian administration returned and the commune became officially part of Romania in 1947.
-Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
-In 1968, the province was abolished, and since then, the commune has been part of Harghita County.
+After the Hungarian–Romanian War of 1919 and the Treaty of Trianon of 1920, they became part of the Kingdom of Romania and fell within Ciuc County during the interwar period.
+In 1940, the Second Vienna Award granted Northern Transylvania to Hungary and the villages were held by Hungary until the fall of 1944, when Romanian and Soviet troops regained control during World War II.
+After a brief Soviet occupation, the Romanian administration returned in March 1945.
+Between 1952 and 1960, the commune fell within the Magyar Autonomous Region and between 1960 and 1968 the Mureș-Magyar Autonomous Region.
+In 1968, the region was abolished, and since then, the commune has been part of Harghita County.

 Demographics

 The commune has an absolute Hungarian (Székely) majority.
-According to the 2011 census it has a population of 3,012 of which 91.93% or 2,769 are Hungarian.
-Imper village has a Romanian majority.
+According to the 2011 census, it had a population of 3,033, of which 91% were Hungarians, 6.13% Romanians, and 1.38% Roma.
+At the 2021 census, Plăieșii de Jos had a population of 2,819; of those, 81.2% were Hungarians, 11.56% Roma, and 4.15% Romanians.